 There are even mortgages amortized over 40 years that are due in 30, so the options are endless really.

-Average Mortgage Term
+Average Mortgage Term Is Much Shorter

-This is a result of either selling the home and moving on, or refinancing the existing mortgage to take advantage of lower mortgage rates, or to get cash out.
+This is a result of either selling the property and moving on, or refinancing the existing mortgage to take advantage of lower mortgage rates, or to get cash out.